CSCE-310-Group-23/310-crossroads/backend_crossroads/README.md

 # Setting up the database
 *Added by Ryan Kafka, please contact if more information is necessary.*

-We need to make all the code compatible with this common database. <br>
-If there are any changes need to the scema or data, we have to coordinate with each other to make the change and reexport a new master database script.

 I have used the database export feature to create a script that can be used to create the crossroads database. <br>
 The script is within this directory under the name "crossroads.sql" <br>
 <ol>